Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-09-bundling.md

 <!-- > -->

-Add webpack.config.js.
 Create a new file: `webpack.config.js`

 Add the following: